Structured Data for Rich Results

-Meet Top Of The List’s new stand-alone service offering: Structured Data for Rich Results.
-Although that is a mouthful by itself, Structured Data is also known as Schema Markup, and Rich Results are also known as Featured Snippets.
+Meet Top Of The List’s stand-alone service offering: Structured Data – Schema Markup.
+Although that is a mouthful by itself, Structured Data is also known as Schema Markup.
+One of its benefits is to produce Rich Results — also known as Featured Snippets — at the top of Google’s SERP page.

-Despite the lack of standardization in terminology, applying structured data is a very powerful way to attract visitors to your website.
+Applying structured data using the correct methodology creates a very powerful way to attract visitors to your website.
 Let our expert team plan and implement this custom code to make your site listings stand out on search result lists.
 Together we offer an:

 Elegant Solution * Markup Expertise * Custom Level of Support